stephen304/castblock-legacy/README.md

 It should automatically detect all chromecasts on the LAN, keep track of what's playing, and automatically skip sponsors using the SponsorBlock API.

 ## Known Issues
+- [ ] May not work with smart TV youtube apps that support cast - dedicated chromecast device required
 - [ ] May not detect all chromecasts, does not rescan.
 If your chromecast is now shown, try re-running
 - [ ] Start of skipping is based on polling and may miss the starting split second of a segment
 - [ ] Segments shorter than 5 seconds are ignored - seeking on chromecast always causes buffering making skipping super short segments have questionable value